 - an overview of L.D.
 291

 - the Concentrated Areas of Study developed by the Commission

 - reports by the Commission

 - a Wabanaki Studies resource list to support teachers

 - sample lesson plans [and] syllabi

 - original documents such as treaties

 - maps of tribal lands

 - information about speakers and resources (including how to approach and contact them and the need to reimburse them)

 - notes and tips to teachers about teaching Wabanaki Studies

-- links to other helpful websites105
+- links to other helpful websites

 In its supplemental 2004 report, the Wabanaki Studies Commission provided an updated resource list of textbooks, websites, and frequently asked questions, including descriptions about tribal sovereignty, citizenship, and languages of the Wabanaki tribes.
 It also included sample lesson plans, units of learning, and proposed learning results.
 In explaining how these resources should be implemented, the Commission emphasized the importance of integrating Wabanaki Studies into existing classes in a meaningful way.
-"Social studies is perhaps the most obvious place to integrate these concepts, but American Indian cultural topics can also be brought into government, math, science, reading, and other classes."
-The Commission encouraged schools "to take advantage of the many opportunities to integrate these concepts into current courses."
-107
+"Social studies is perhaps the most obvious place to integrate these concepts, but American Indian cultural topics can also be brought into government, math, science, reading, and other classes."106 The Commission encouraged schools "to take advantage of the many opportunities to integrate these concepts into current courses."107

 The Commission emphasized the importance of ensuring culturally appropriate curriculum and resources.
 It recommended processes to ensure that curriculum and other resources are culturally appropriate-including assessing whether American Indians are stereotyped in the representation and whether the author is qualified to write a book dealing with the topic.
-108

 Related to this goal, the Commission repeatedly highlighted the need to compensate Wabanaki educators and experts for their time and work.
-"It is important to compensate Wabanaki people for their involvement in educating others," 109 and the Department of Education should "[i]nform local school administrative units that Wabanaki people should be compensated when they visit or provide services to schools."
-110
+"It is important to compensate Wabanaki people for their involvement in educating others,"109 and the Department of Education should "[i]nform local school administrative units that Wabanaki people should be compensated when they visit or provide services to schools."110

-TEACHER TRAINING AND PROFESSIONAL DEVELOPMENT >→
+TEACHER TRAINING AND PROFESSIONAL DEVELOPMENT

-The 2002 report explained that full implementation of the law would require educators to receive appropriate pre-service training and professional development in order for them to have the cultural competence to deliver information and use available resources.
-As the Commission explained, "Training and support are essential to enable non-Native teachers to provide accurate, culturally competent information about the Wabanaki people."111 The "many feelings and emotions" inherent in teaching Wabanaki Studies "reinforces the importance of teacher training and other means of supporting teachers in the classroom."112
+The 2002 report explained that full implementation of the law would require educators to receive appropriate pre-service training and professional development in order for them to have the cultural competence to deliver information and use available resources As the Commission explained, "Training and support are essential to enable non-Native teachers to provide accurate, culturally competent information about the Wabanaki people."111 The "many feelings and emotions" inherent in teaching Wabanaki Studies "reinforces the importance of teacher training and other means of supporting teachers in the classroom."112

-66 The Wabanaki Studies Commission laid out a clear and detailed vision for what they hoped education on Wabanaki history, culture, and government would look like ten years after passage.
-Yet even early implementation of the law was 'decidedly uneven'."
+66 The Wabanaki Studies Commission laid out a law was 'decidedly uneven'."

-"The Commission believes that pre-service and in-service training are essential to the successful implementation of the Public Law 200[1], Chapter 403."113 "Commission members believe that Wabanaki Studies needs to be a fundamental component of the curriculum, which only a classroom teacher can teach," which "further underscores the importance of teacher training"-both pre-service and in-service.114 "It is critically important for training to be institutionalized and ongoing."115
+"The Commission believes that pre-service and in-service training are essential to the successful implementation of the Public Law 200[1], Chapter 403."
+"Commission members believe that Wabanaki Studies needs to be a fundamental component of the curriculum, which only a classroom teacher can teach," which "further underscores the importance of teacher training"-both pre-service and in-service.
+"It is critically important for training to be institutionalized and ongoing."